-Take the time to discuss the construction process with each candidate.
+Take the time to interview prospective contractors.
 Remember that you and your pro will be sharing the space and making decisions together for the duration of the project.
 Connecting with a person and being able to communicating well is more important than the numbers, which can always be negotiated.
 At the initial phase, it’s key to pick someone that you feel comfortable working with.

 Here are some questions you can use to start off your interview:

-What’s your business history?
-Knowing a contractor or subcontractor’s history is important to make sure that they are a legitimate and reputable business.
+Knowing a contractor or subcontractor’s business history is important to make sure that they are legitimate and reputable.

-Do you provide a detailed written contract?
 Misunderstandings happen, especially with projects as complex as a kitchen.
-A detailed contract helps you and the contractor know what is expected from each other.
-The contract should be very specific and point out step-by-step what will be completed and an estimated date when the remodel will be completed.
+A detailed written contract helps you and the contractor know what is expected from each other.
+The contract should be very specific.
+It should detail each step of the project and include an estimated completion date.

-What is your process for change orders?
 Change orders are part of every kitchen project because there has never been a perfect kitchen remodel.
 It is not possible for yourself or the Pro to account for every single detail in the initial contract.
-Make sure that each change order is agreed to by everyone and clearly notes the change, price, time and any adjustments that need to be made.
+Make sure that each change order is agreed to by everyone.
+Clearly note the change, price, time and any adjustments that need to be made.

-Request at least bids from the contractors you feel comfortable with.
+Request at least three bids from the contractors you feel comfortable with.
 Ask them to include a breakdown of the price and estimated start and finish dates.
-Throw out bids that are greatly underpriced or over-priced compared to the others – it could be a sign that a contractor is either cutting corners or overcharging you.
+Throw out bids that are greatly underpriced or over-priced compared to the others.
+That could be a sign that a contractor is either cutting corners or overcharging you.
 If you laid out clear and detailed information, the quotes should cluster within a small range.

 As you compare bids and get closer to making a final decision, reach out to references and previous customers.
-While it can be time consuming to call and email references, the information they provide may prevent suffering down the road.
-Ask them if the contractor stayed within the budget within the start and finish dates, and if there were any quality concerns or problems with having the crews working in the home.
+While it can be time consuming to call and email references, it’s worth the effort.
+The information they provide may prevent suffering down the road.
+Ask them if the contractor stayed within the budget and within the start and finish dates.
+Find out if there were any quality concerns or problems with having the crews working in the home.

 Construction bids are not the place to bargain-hunt.
 The lowest bid may result in disappointing work, costing you in the long run.
 Evaluate bids based on the contractor’s competence and experience executing similar projects.

-Read every word of the contract.
+Read every word of the contract before you sign it.
 Feel free to bargain over details before you sign.
 A contract should include:

-Be available for questions as they arise and keep an eye on your project as it comes together, but refrain from hovering or engaging in long chats with the crews.
-If you have a concern, be friendly but firm, and when an unexpected problem appears, be willing to work with the contractor to find a reasonable solution.
+Be available for questions as they arise.
+Keep an eye on your project, but refrain from hovering or engaging in long chats with the crews.
+If you have a concern, be friendly but firm.
+If an unexpected problem appears, be willing to work with the contractor to find a reasonable solution.